Ages: 16 - 17

-For three boisterous, active siblings, the search is on to match their personalities and attitudes with an adoptive family.
+For two boisterous, active siblings, the search is on to match their personalities and attitudes with an adoptive family.
 They love to tease each other and laugh together.
-Even when they are noisily wrestling each other to the ground, through shrieks of laughter, one can sense the love and emotional protection they afford each other.
 If you are a quiet, sedate couple that insists on strict order, these children wouldn't fit your family.
 If you value teens who work out their own compromises and learn by doing, you might be a perfect fit!

 "My favorite subjects are science and art.
 I like to work out or play basketball or hang out with my friends.
-I like sports--soccer and football and basketball.
-I would like to play in the NFL when I grow up...the Cowboys or the Saints.
+I like sports-- football and basketball.
+I still don't know what I want to be when I grow up.

-I like Alayna because she's funny and she has a good sense of humor.
-She sticks up for me, even though I don't want her to sometimes.
-She pretty much saves me in big situations.
+I like Alayna because she's bright and she has a good sense of humor.
+She's a good person.
+It's important that we stay together because she's all that I have.
+When we were younger, she would stick up for me, even though I didn't want her to sometimes.
+She pretty much has saved me in big situations.
 When I was about five, I was scared to walk down the hall to the bathroom.
-I used to wake Alayna or Meciah up and have them walk me to the bathroom, even though their room was farther away than mine.
+I used to wake Alayna or my older sister Meciah up and have them walk me to the bathroom, even though their room was farther away than mine.

-We want to live together and have a nice family that's caring and involved in our sports -- goes to our games.
+I want a family who is going to take care of us and stays with us for good.
 I don't really care if our family is our race.
 I wouldn't have a problem with a multicultural family.
 It's more important what their personality is.
-Maybe a large family, one that actually cares about us and the people in our other family--like letting us have contact with our grandma and wouldn't say 'you have 5 more minutes with your grandma.'"
+Maybe a large family, one that actually cares about us and the people in our other family--like letting us have contact with our grandma or older sister and wouldn't say 'you have 5 more minutes with your grandma.'"

 Diamere is the peacemaker of the family.
 His generous spirit is an endearing quality that his siblings appreciate, and you will too!
 He looks forward to parents who share his love of sports, go to games or watch them on TV, and who show up at their kids' games.

-Each of these children has distinct interests and needs, though they all share an enjoyment of music, sports and southern food.
-Currently, they are not living together.
-They need a family with parents who are not hesitant to set boundaries and reinforce them in a way that assures fairness and positive regard.
-According to their caseworker, they don't do well with authority figures that want to do a lot of lecturing.
+According to their caseworker, these teens don't do well with authority figures that want to do a lot of lecturing.
 When a line is crossed, draw attention to the rule and then move on.
 Come back to it later, especially to reinforce positive behavior or when negotiation is necessary.
-The children respond well to people that reward improvements and good choices.
+They respond well to people that reward improvements and good choices.

-Caseworkers will be looking closely at home studies that reflect an ability and intention to access multiple community resources and professional counseling as it is needed.
-Family counseling would be an asset while facing the challenge of transitioning these children into one family that can meet their individual needs.
+Caseworkers will be looking closely at home studies that reflect an ability and intention to access multiple community resources and professional counseling, as it is needed.
+Family counseling would be an asset while facing the challenge of transitioning these youths into one family that can meet their individual needs.

-To find out more about Meciah, Diamere & Alayna, email the Idaho CareLine (please include your city AND zip code) or call 1-800-926-2588.
+To find out more about Diamere and Alayna, email the Idaho CareLine (please include your city AND zip code) or call 1-800-926-2588.
 In Idaho you can dial 2-1-1.
 You may be asked to provide this reference number: 30439.